Not sure how to get protein in your diet without eating meat? Check out this vegan protein guide for tons of tips for eating more plant-based protein.

 Protein needs are higher for some individuals like women who are pregnant or breastfeeding and some elite athletes.
 In addition to meeting your total protein needs, try to divide your total protein intake between each meal.
 Some research shows that consuming a consistent amount of protein at all of your meals throughout the day rather than at a single meal better supports muscle growth.
 In the example above, the healthy female weighing 145 lbs would want to try and consume at least 18 grams of protein per meal.

-Can You Get Enough Protein on a Vegan/Vegetarian Diet?
+Can You Get Enough Protein on a Vegan Diet?

 - Breakfast: 1 cup oatmeal (6 grams) made with 1 cup soy milk (7 grams), 2 Tbsp almond butter (7 grams), 1 tablespoon hemp seeds (3 grams), 1 chopped apple (0.5 grams) = 23.5 grams